Peter Hutchinson (politician): Team Minnesota

 On June 15, 2006, Hutchinson unveiled "Team Minnesota", a group of professionals, politicians, and public servants he recruited to run for various statewide offices on the Independence ticket.
 His lieutenant governor running mate was Maureen Reed, a former chairman of the University of Minnesota board of regents.

 Other members of Team Minnesota included Lucy Gerold, Minneapolis's deputy chief of police, for state auditor; former state commissioner of revenue John James for attorney general; and Brooklyn Park Economic and Redevelopment Director Joel Spoonheim for secretary of state.
 Former Governor Jesse Ventura endorsed Hutchinson in a series of commercials.

 Bush Foundation

-In late 2007, Hutchinson joined the (Archibald) Bush Foundation as its president.
-Under his leadership, in July 2008 the foundation announced its Goals for a Decade, which seek in Minnesota, North Dakota and South Dakota to (1) develop courageous leaders and engage entire communities in solving problems, (2) support the self-determination of Native nations and (3) increase educational achievement.
+In late 2007, Hutchinson joined the Bush Foundation as its president.
+Under his leadership, in July 2008 the foundation announced its Goals for a Decade, which seek in Minnesota, North Dakota, and South Dakota to develop courageous leaders and engage entire communities in solving problems, support the self-determination of Native nations, and increase educational achievement.